 Note 2.
 This screen includes a review of the type of electrical service provided to the Interconnecting Customer, including the service transformer configuration and service type to limit the potential for creating unacceptable voltage imbalance, over-voltage or under-voltage conditions, or service equipment overloads on the Company EPS due to a mismatch between the size and phasing of the energy source, the service loads fed from the service transformer(s), and the service equipment ratings.

-To be eligible for the Simplified Process, a Listed inverter-based Facility must be either (1) a single-phase unit on an Interconnecting Customer’s local EPS receiving single-phase secondary service at the PCC from a single-phase service transformer, or (2) a three-phase unit on an Interconnecting Customer’s local EPS receiving three-phase secondary service at the PCC from a three-phase transformer configuration.

-In the event that an Interconnection Application fails Screen 5 (Service Type Screen), it shall remain in the Simplified Process, but the Company shall have up to 20 total Business Days to review the Interconnection Application.

 Note 3.
 A Listed Facility has successfully passed all pertinent tests to conform with IEEE Standard 1547.
 IEEE Standard 1547 includes design specifications, operational requirements, and a list of tests that are required for Facilities.
 IEEE Standard 1547.1 describes how to conduct tests to show compliance with provisions of IEEE Standard 1547.
-To meet Screen 3 or 4, Interconnecting Customers must provide information or documentation that demonstrates how the Facility is in compliance with the IEEE Standard 1547.1 A Facility will be deemed to be in compliance with the IEEE Standard 1547.1 if the Company previously determined it was in compliance.
+To meet Screen 3 or 4, Interconnecting Customers must provide information or documentation that demonstrates how the Facility is in compliance with the IEEE Standard 1547.1.
+A Facility will be deemed to be in compliance with the IEEE Standard 1547.1 if the Company previously determined it was in compliance.
 Interconnecting Customers who can demonstrate Facility compliance with IEEE Standard 1547.1, with the testing done by a nationally recognized testing laboratory, will be eligible for the Expedited Process, and may be eligible for the Simplified Process upon review by the Company.

 Massachusetts has adopted UL1741 (Inverters, Converters and Charge Controllers for Use in Independent Power Systems) and UL2200 (Stationary Engine Generator Assemblies) as the standard for power systems to comply with IEEE Std 1547 and 1547.1.
 Equipment listed to UL1741 or UL2200 by a nationally recognized testing laboratory will be considered in compliance with IEEE Std 1547 and 1547.1.
 An Interconnecting Customer should contact the Facility supplier(s) to determine if it has been listed to either of these standards.